Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Observability metric for discrete time output-tubes

-In order to impose the observability constraint, we set the lower bound as defined in Eq. (\ref{Eq:Obs_lb2}) to be positive.
-Thus the parameter $\epsilon$ is selected such that for some positive $t \leq T $ we have the LHS of Eq. (\ref{Eq:Obs_lb2}) as positive.
-If epsilon is selected such that lower bound of degree of observability is positive then, the separation term $T1$ and the uncertainty term $T2$ are independent of each other.
-Moreover the separation term $T1$ is not a function of the state $x_t$ under the LTI assumption.
-Here we want $T1$ to be bounded, as the optimization problem involves maximizing this lower bound.
-Moreover if $A$ is not Schur stable then $T1$ can be large for finite horizon problems and scaling for observability augmented costs becomes an issue.
-The term $T2$ which maps how uncertainty grows over the trajectory also needs to be bounded as with unbounded uncertainty, separability of trajectories and consequently observability becomes infeasible.
-Therefore we require Assumption (\ref{as:eigs}) for uniform boundedness.
-The term $D_\mathcal{O}^l$ is now well defined.
-Note that in Eq. (\ref{Eq:setdistlb}), we defined the distance to be non-negative.
-This also applies to $D_\mathcal{O}^l$.
-For observability though, we need this quantity to be positive, and by selecting large enough $\epsilon$ we can see from Eq. (\ref{Eq:setdistlb}) that $D_\mathcal{O}^l>0$.
-So for optimization problem we will pose shortly, $\epsilon$ will act as a tuning parameter that must be selected large enough for $D_\mathcal{O}^l$ to be positive.
+The parameter $\epsilon$ in the above analysis is selected such that, for some positive $t \leq T $, the right-hand side of Eq. (\ref{Eq:Obs_lb2}) is positive.
+Note that the separation term $T1$ and the uncertainty term $T2$ are independent of each other.
+Moreover, the separation term $T1$ depends only on the initial deviation $\epsilon$ and the dynamics of the system.
+It is desired to have $T1$ be bounded, as the optimization problem involves maximizing this lower bound for observability.
+When $A_t$ is not necessarily Schur stable, then $T1$ can grow exponentially, even for finite horizon problems, and scaling the augmented observability costs becomes an issue.
+Maximizing $T_1$ does improve observability as defined in Definition \ref{def:observable}, but it implies that the linearized dynamics are unstable, which is undesirable for tracking.
+Therefore, exploration terms must be bounded.
+The term $T2$ which maps how uncertainty grows over the trajectory also needs to be bounded as with unbounded uncertainty, separability of trajectories, and consequently observability, becomes infeasible; hence, Assumption (\ref{as:eigs}) is required for this analysis; the term $D_\mathcal{O}^\ell$ is now becomes well-defined.
+Note that for distinguishability, we need $D_\mathcal{O}^\ell>0$.
+One can select a large enough $\epsilon$ such that the derived lower bound is positive.
+Hence, for the optimization problem that will be posed shortly, the parameter $\epsilon$ acts as a tuning parameter that must be selected large enough for $D_\mathcal{O}^l$ to be positive for the initial trajectory.
+This is implied by stating that the system is observable for a particular map $\Gamma$ for an initial trajectory $\bar{\bm x}_{0:T},\bar{\bm u}_{0:T-1}$.

-The lower bound $D_\mathcal{O}^l(Y_{\bar{x}_{0:T}})$ on degree of observability is now only a function of state trajectory $x_{0:T}$.
-Combining all constraints we obtain a system with set-valued outputs which we define as observability-regular.
+The lower bound $D_\mathcal{O}^\ell(Y_{\bar{\bm x}_{0:T}})$ on the degree of observability has been defined as a function of the state trajectory $\bm x_{0:T}$.
+Under the assumption on the output uncertainty, one obtains a system with set-valued outputs, defined here as \textit{observability-regular}.
+The system is \textit{finite horizon weakly observable} when $D_\mathcal{O}^\ell(Y_{\bar{\bm x}_{0:T}})>0$.

 \begin{defn} The system Eq. (\ref{Eq:sys1})-(\ref{Eq:sys2}) with set-valued outputs defined in Eq. (\ref{Eq:ellipse}) is \textit{observability-regular} if Assumption \ref{as:eigs} holds and the system is \textit{finite horizon weakly observable}. \end{defn}